ToKa96/ta-Qchem/README.md

-# Qchem Extract
+# taqchem

-This is a simple package written to extract dta obtained by Qchem ADC, CVS-ADC and FANO (ADC) calculations during my Masterthesis.
+This is a simple package written to extract transient absorption data obtained by Qchem ADC, CVS-ADC and FANO (ADC) calculations during my Masterthesis.

 ## Use with care